The big pay-off: How balloon payments work

 Disadvantages of a balloon payment

-Yet, this isnโ€™t the only problem.
+This isnโ€™t the only potential problem.
 As the balloon payment is set at the beginning of the loan itself, it will mean you are likely paying more than what the vehicle itself is worth.
-Therefore, it wouldnโ€™t save you more money than a regular repayment scheme might over the same period.
+If this is the case, it won’t save you more money than a regular repayment scheme might over the same period.

 Paying off the balloon payment